 We promote reading for all children to have the opportunity to:

-We are following the Power of Reading scheme which puts quality children’s literature at the heart of all teaching.
-Experiencing such text improves children’s attitude to reading helping them to develop into creative writers.
-As part of this project we have created warm, cosy reading areas in all classrooms.
+We use the Power of Reading scheme to structure our English lessons which puts quality children’s literature at the heart of all teaching.
+Experiencing text that excite and appeal to children improve their attitude to reading.
+This then helps them to develop into creative writers.
+To ensure reading is appealing, we have created inviting reading areas in all classrooms.

-We also follow the Oxford Reading Scheme throughout the school. (click on link below for more information) Pupils change their books weekly.
+We also follow the Oxford Reading Scheme throughout the school. (click on link below for more information) Pupils change their books weekly with guidance from their class teacher or teaching assistant.

 At Blessed Dominic Catholic Primary School we follow our own scheme of work based on the Primary Framework for Maths.
 Pupils develop their understanding of number, shape, measure and data handling.
 Emphasis is placed on mental maths skills and recall of number facts and patterns.
 Pupils are encouraged to apply their mathematical knowledge to problem solving and investigation.